nitleenk/Speech-Recognition-System/README.md

 # Speech Recognition System
-Python based speech to text conversion.
+Python based speech to text convertor.

 ## Problem statement:
 To understand speech given by user, convert them to text and open the mentioned website in user's default browser.